rud0l/kazapp/README.md

-* Tested with the following configuration python 2.66 on Ubuntu 10.10 celery 3.0 over rabbitmq
+* Tested with the following configuration python 2.66 on Ubuntu 10.10 celery 3.0 over rabbitmq broker configured as in appconfig.py
 * The traverse code ignores symlinks and will probably fail in the presence of hard links with cycles
 * The tests assume presence of a populated /usr/share/locale and /usr/share/locale/all_languages

-== Run the app
+== Run the app and test suite

-1. Populate DB

-$python traverse.py [rootfolder]
+Configure broker in appconfig.py

+1. Terminal 1: Start the workers
+$python tasks.py worker -l info

+2. Terminal 2:Start the web app with the root path to scan
+$ python kazapp.py /usr/share/locale

-where rootfolder is the full path to the root folder to traverse.
+where the argument is the full path to the root folder to traverse.
-This populates the SQLite DB kazapp.db with file info.
+This kicks off the worker to populate the SQLite DB kazapp.db with file info, and starts the flask loop

-2. Query the web app

-$python kazapp.py

-$wget 127.0.0.1:5001/get_all_files

-$wget 127.0.0.1:5001/get_file_info?path=path/to/file

-== Run the tests

-3. Run the test suite
+3. Terminal 3:Run the tests

-$python testall.py
+$ python testall.py

-(ensure the web app kazapp.py is running first)
+Manually, you can test as:

+$wget 127.0.0.1:5001/get_file_list -O t1
+$wget 127.0.0.1:5001/get_file_info?path=/usr/share/locale/all_languages -O t2

 == REST API Documentation

+1. get_file_list

+returns a list of files as a map in the format { "status" : "" , "data": [] }
+status = success or scanning of error

+2. get_file_info

+returns a dict of file metadata as a map in the format { "status" : "" , "data": { }  }
+status = success or scanning of error metadata has date, path, size

-== File layout
+== TODO

+1. use batch inserts and commit after each batch
+2. the error handling is weak.